 The Athena statue in the Percy Jackson movie was quite different than the real life Athena — she was airbrushed, Hollywood style!
 While I understand why she was changed, I still prefer the real deal.

-I highly recommend visiting The Parthenon.
-In my opinion, it is perfect for school-aged children and adults of any age.
+I highly recommend visiting The Nashville Parthenon.
+In my opinion, it’s perfect for school-aged children and adults of any age.
 My kids and I spent a little over an hour exploring The Parthenon inside and out, and we all agreed that it was awesome!

 In case you’re wondering… the average visitor spends 40 minutes at The Parthenon.